Choens/choens.github.io/_posts/2014-08-19-Version-Control-For-Science-Part-2.md

 Unfortunately, Todd was working in the Master branch of his local repository.
 He save his changes and pushes them to the central repository.
 He did not follow company policy and go through the appropriate code review process.
-These changes are buried depp in the code and they are wrong for everyone, except Todd.
+These changes are buried deep in the code and they are wrong for everyone, except Todd.
 Several other people pull down his changes and blindly merge them with their code.
 The following week, while working on his own TPS report, Tim